joda01/imagec-doc/docs/commands/command_classifier.md

 :class: small-image
 ```

-The Classifier command is used to convert regions of interest, formally extracted from the image using a segmentation algorithm such as [Threshold](command-threshold), into objects, where each object is assigned to an object cluster and object class, and metrics are calculated for each object.
+The Classifier command is used to convert regions of interest, formally extracted from the image using a segmentation algorithm such as [Threshold](command-threshold), into objects, where each object is assigned to an object class, and metrics are calculated for each object.
 [Classified](classification) objects are stored to the resulting database and can be used in further object-processing steps.